Gabonauta/rickandmortygit/README.md

  - Add locations sceen
  - Add episodes screen
  ## Bug
- - Implement dio insted http.
+ - Fail fetching new caracters, wrong request fail on int convert - Solved: Implement dio insted http.

 ## A little help?
 A few resources to get you started if this is your first Flutter project: